 - The goal for a wire model of an end-fed half-wave dipole antenna with no special simulator tricks (like EZNEC’s transformer function) is achieved.

-- The impedance conversion function of the wire helix autotransformer is no problem for NEC although annoying trial and error were required to find the 20:3 ratio that worked well in this mathematical world of simulation.
+- The impedance conversion function of the wire helix autotransformer is no problem for NEC4 although annoying trial and error were required to find the 20:3 ratio that worked well in this mathematical world of simulation.

 - A bunch of wire and a series capacitance can yield an EFHW antenna.